vgteam/vg/doc/index.rst

    rst/api

-`vg` is a tool suite for working with **variation graphs**: graph-based data structures used to represent genomic information.
-These pages document the internals of the `vg` tool.
+:code:`vg` is a tool suite for working with **variation graphs**: graph-based data structures used to represent genomic information.
+These pages document the internals of the :code:`vg` tool.

-User documentation for `vg` is available at `the vg wiki <https://github.com/vgteam/vg/wiki>`.
+User documentation for :code:`vg` is available at `the vg wiki <https://github.com/vgteam/vg/wiki>`_.